-Status: Small Tortoiseshell numbers have suffered a worrying decline, especially in the south, over the last few years.
-This butterfly has always fluctuated in numbers, but the cause of the most-recent decline is not yet known, although various theories have been proposed.
-One is the increasing presence of a particular parasitic fly, Sturmia bella, due to global warming – this species being common on the continent.
+Status: Small Tortoiseshell numbers have suffered a troubling decline, especially in the south, over the last few years.
+This butterfly has always fluctuated in numbers, but the cause of the most-recent decline is not yet known.Various theories have been proposed; one is the increasing presence of a particular parasitic fly, Sturmia bella, due to global warming – this species being common on the continent.
 The fly lays its eggs on leaves of the foodplant, close to where larvae are feeding.
 The tiny eggs are then eaten whole by the larvae and the grubs that emerge feed on the insides of their host, avoiding the vital organs.
 A fly grub eventually kills its host and emerges from either the fully-grown larva or pupa before itself pupating.
-Although the fly attacks related species, such as the Peacock and Red Admiral, it is believed that the lifecycle of the Small Tortoiseshell is better-synchronised with that of the fly and it is therefore more prone to parasitism.
 (UK Butterflies)

 Local sightings: Bryn Euryn, Little Orme, Great Orme, var. gardens